excircle/ansible-role-compose/README.md

-# docker-compose-ansible-role
+# Ansible Role For Local Docker Development

-An Ansible Role for building a 3 service Docker Compose template
+This repository houses an Ansible role for setting up a local Docker-Compose instance running NextJS, PostgreSQL, and a Gin REST framework.